2017 All-Ireland Senior Hurling Championship: Qualifiers Round 1 Format

-After the qualifiers preliminary round, the eight remaining qualifier teams play in four matches.
-A draw is made such that the three Munster teams are paired with three teams beaten in the Leinster championship.
-Teams who have already met in the Leinster championship cannot be drawn to meet again if such a pairing can be avoided.
+After the qualifiers preliminary round, the eight remaining qualifier teams played in four matches.
+A draw was made such that the three Munster teams were paired with three teams beaten in the Leinster championship.
+Teams who had already met in the Leinster championship could not be drawn to meet again if such a pairing could be avoided.
 The draw was made on the morning of the 26 June.

 Qualifiers Round 2 Format

-The four winners of round 1 play in two matches.
-Teams who have already met in the Leinster or Munster championships cannot be drawn to meet again if such a pairing can be avoided.
+The four winners of round 1 played in two matches.
+Teams who had already met in the Leinster or Munster championships could not be drawn to meet again if such a pairing could be avoided.

 All-Ireland Format

-The beaten finalists in the Leinster and Munster championships play the two winning teams from round two of the qualifiers in the two All-Ireland quarter-finals.
-In the semi-finals, the Leinster and Munster champions play the winners of the two quarter finals.
+The beaten finalists in the Leinster and Munster championships played the two winning teams from round two of the qualifiers in the two All-Ireland quarter-finals.
+In the semi-finals, the Leinster and Munster champions played the winners of the two quarter finals.
 The final normally takes place on the first Sunday in September.